 It seems like every holiday, more and more friends and family members ask me for help finding recipes that meet the increasingly-complex web of dietary restrictions that their guests bring to the table.

-This is the perfect dessert for a holiday or other dinner party, because it works for nearly everyone!
+This dessert is the perfect easy recipe for a holiday or other dinner party, because it works for nearly everyone!

 Traditional apple crisp recipes contain a few troublesome ingredients for anyone who has to follow a gluten free, vegan, paleo, or refined sugar-free diet.

-First, most recipes will call for all purpose (wheat) flour, both in the filling (to absorb the extra moisture that the apples release as they cook), and in the crumble topping (to act as the base and binder of those satisfyingly fat crumbles).
+First, most recipes will call for all purpose flour (a form of wheat flour), both in the filling (to absorb the extra moisture that the apples release as they cook), and in the crumble topping (to act as the base and binder of those satisfyingly fat crumbles).
 In my version, we’ll replace the flour in the apple filling with tapioca flour, which is also known as tapioca starch.
 If you don’t tolerate tapioca starch, you can replace it in this recipe with arrowroot powder (aka arrowroot flour).
 In the crumble, we’ll use a combination of some of the standard flours you’re used to seeing in my paleo recipes: almond flour and tapioca flour).

 Next, conventional apple crisp recipes use butter as the fat that holds the crisp layer together.
 Instead, we’ll use coconut oil, which melts and moistens (to bind) similarly to butter – and has the added bonus of making the recipe dairy free and vegan, too!